Ceasar/Encyclopedia/src/adler_1966.rst

 .. |rule 1.2| replace:: Concisely state the unity
 .. |rule 1.3| replace:: Enumerate its major parts in their order and relation,
                         and analyze these parts as you have analyzed the whole
-.. |rule 1.4| replace:: Define the problem or problems the author is trying to
-                        solve

 ..
 These descriptions are interpreted from (217) and (235).